 Have you been struggling with feelings of worthlessness?
 You’re not alone since many people are trying to cope with toxic shame.
 Toxic shame is a term that refers to the shame that people feel due to being treated poorly by others and going through traumatic events.
-Many people who are coping with toxic shame have been experiencing traumatic events since childhood, but some people develop toxic shame problems later in life.
+Many people who are coping with toxic shame have been experiencing traumatic events since childhood, but some people develop toxic shame problems later in life and can experience survivor's guilt.
 When you feel toxic shame, it makes you feel as if you’re worthless, and it’s also characterized by self-loathing.

 Strong negative emotions like this can take a toll on anyone.
 When you’re experiencing toxic shame, it can paralyze you and keep you from achieving life goals.
 You might feel incapable of moving forward in life due to the toxic shame that you’re feeling.
 If left unchecked, this toxic shame could cause you to develop worse mental health problems over time.
 It’s essential to learn how to cope with toxic shame properly so that you can get your life back on track.

 Toxic shame is so dangerous because it can create feelings of unworthiness and humiliation.
 When someone has been put in such a humiliating position by others, it can cause them to lose faith in themselves.
 They might feel wholly inadequate, and like they can never do anything right.
 Toxic shame is often something that happens to kids when they’re young.
 Parents might transfer toxic shame onto their children by communicating with them in negative ways or mistreating them.
 Sometimes even nonverbal cues can cause children to feel intense toxic shame.
 These issues can percolate and become more pronounced when these kids grow into adults.